Broome Theory Posts

 So, I created a small website called The Broome Theory.
+I shared the link with just a few people I figured might want to share their thoughts, as well.

 (Origins of that name: Back in the late 1990s and early 2000s, among fellow ghost hunters, I’d regularly offer zany, “what if…?” ideas.
 It was fun.
 We’d build on each other’s ideas, and some of them actually seemed credible.
 Soon, when I’d start describing my latest speculation, a couple of friends would joke, “Uh-oh, it’s another Broome theory.”
 And we’d all laugh.)